Attribute types: Number and Percentage

 You can of course enter numerical values into the column even if the type is not set at all (equal to set to None) or Text.
 Also, you will be able to perform calculations on those values – similarly to how you would do in a spreadsheet.
-However, the number attribute gives you more power over the integrity of the values.
+However, the Number and Percentage attribute types gives you more power over the integrity of the values.

 Let’s demonstrate this on an example: We have this table containing data about projects: